stashed/docs/docs/guides/latest/troubleshooting/how-to-troubleshooot/index.md

 ### Backup Failed

-If a backup has failed, follow the following steps to identify the root cause.
+If a backup fails, follow the following steps to identify the root cause.

 #### Describe the `BackupSession`

-At first, describe the respective `BackupSession`.
+At first, describe the failing `BackupSession`.
 You should see the respective error in the `Status` section.

 ```bash
 kubectl describe backupsession <backupsession name> -n <namespace>